Carreau/ipython-wiki/Dev:-Meeting-notes,-January-6,-2013.md

     -   Add HipChat
     -   Add StackOverflow
 *   IPython Notebook/Qt Help
-    -   Report a bug - point to GitHub wiki page describing how they can lookup and submit a bug report.
+    -   Add a link to the GitHub wiki page about how users can/should Report a bug.
     -   Add HipChat link
 *   Min’s idea = consolidate ipython-user and ipython-dev into one list.
     -   Don’t close ipython-user, but deprecate it.
     -   Keep the archives, but close it down.
     -   Encourage people to use ipython-dev for everything.
     -   Remove ipython-user from sidebar/community list.
+    -   Everyone is on board with this, but we probably need more discussion about exactly how this will happen
+    -   Paul said we should not actually close the IRC channel and ipython-user, but that we should just tell people we won't be hanging out there.
-*   Twitter: Min should share credentials with us. √
+*   Twitter: Min will share credentials with us on HipChat
 *   Let’s start to post more updates to our News section.
 We will tweet and blog on our personal accounts to drive traffic.
-*   Screencasts.
+*   Screencasts
-*   Pauls thoughts on transitions away from IRC and ipython-user.
-Don’t shut them down, but tell people we (core devs) won’t be hanging out there as much.
-Strictly for the user community.
 *   [http://www.discourse.org/](http://www.discourse.org/)

 ## Core